10 things to do in London in autumn

 4. Participate in Santa Run London

-At the beginning of December Santa Run London is held, a charity race in which participants dress up as Santa Claus.
+At the beginning of December is the Santa Run London, a charity run in which contestants dress up as Santa Claus.
 It is an ideal plan to go with the little ones of the house, as all participants are given a Santa Claus and there is a symbolic race for children under eight years old.
 Adults and children from that age can participate in two races, one of 5 kilometers and another of 10 kilometers.
 And after the kilometers run, they can recover with a snack while listening to Christmas carols.

 - When...
 October